Hosea1989/Hosea1989/README.md

 - 👋 Hi, I’m @Hosea1989
 - 👀 I’m interested in video games, anime, and good food.
-- 🌱 I’m currently learning how to use Dreamweaver and how to create a website.
-Also Data Structures
+- 🌱 I'm currently learning how to develop Java Programs and Electrma
 - 💞️ I’m looking to collaborate on anything involving Java and C++.
 - 📫 How to reach me hoseadamien@yahoo.com.
-Also my IG is @ZamnZamien
+Also my IG is @Zamn.Zamien.2.0

 <!---
 Hosea1989/Hosea1989 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.